OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-10.md

 ## 2 Samuel 10:13

-So Joab and the people who were with him advanced to the battle against the Arameans,
+So Joab and the people who were with him moved forward to engage the Arameans in battle,
-and they fled from him.
+and they retreated from him.

 ## 2 Samuel 10:14